JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-web-resources.md

 @Composable
 fun MainScreen() {
-    // The icon is taken from the cache
+    // The icon is loaded from the cache
     Image(painter = painterResource(Res.drawable.heavy_vector_icon), contentDescription = null)
 }
 ```